Durban hotels and experiences

 Adorned with hanging bulbs, blue bottles and white sea shells, the hotel bar is quite the masterpiece.
 The Protea Hotel in Umhlanga is perfectly located for bleisure travellers and also offers an affordable and central base for holiday-makers.

-On the calm shores of the Umhlanga beach sits the Oyster Box hotel, which hosts two magnificent restaurants and is nothing short of perfection.
+On the calm shores of the Umhlanga beach sits the The Oyster Box hotel, which hosts two magnificent restaurants and is nothing short of perfection.
 Boasting 86 individually decorated rooms, you’ll find yourself slipping from one era to the other as you explore this wonderland of a hotel.
-From Italian balconies, Greek statues, English gardens, Spanish art, to tropical inspired plant life, the hotel tour is nothing short of an overwhelming experience.
+From Italian balconies, Greek statues, Moroccan courtyards, English gardens, Spanish art, to tropical inspired plant life; the hotel tour is nothing short of an overwhelming experience.

 The Oyster Box high tea is hosted at the magnificent Palm Court, a naturally lit setting, surrounded by palm trees of various shapes and sizes.
 The buffet table spread is an initial feast for the eyes: colourful macarons, pastries, donuts, cupcakes all elegantly laid across the table with cheese cakes, carrot cakes and lemon meringues towering above them.